Last updated on 10 July 2020

 We talk about Lawrence Wallace (Shadows in the Crypt, Lawrence’s Creation) and his latest project Moonlight Prophecy.
 The project’s decidedly very short début EP Eternal Oblivion will get you living proof of outstanding and highly technical guitar musicianship.

 The blurb delivers some thrash infused, speedy metal tune that for sure will make you pause and return for a fresh look.
-I have heard Ingwie Malmsteen mentioned in conjunction with this artist and would concur.
-However, there is danger that the focus will be too much on the sound of the guitar and less on song structure and quality, which already becomes apparent in Eternal Oblivion, the title track.
+I have heard Yngwie Malmsteen mentioned in conjunction with this artist and would concur.
+However, there is a danger that the focus will be too much on the sound of the guitar and less on song structure and quality, which already becomes apparent in Eternal Oblivion, the title track.

 When this happens, the dominant party usually starts to showboat.
 So happened with Aephanemer and their lead guitar or Gone in April with the percussion.
 To mention just two of them.
 For both aforementioned bands the musicians are – same as Mr. Wallace – very talented, but fastidiously push their own specialty to the detriment of the rest.